nitinkhatri749/MatplotLib/README.md

 Use plt.bar() function to plot a bar chart. x-coordinates of left side of bars are passed along with heights of bars. you can also give some name to x-axis coordinates by defining tick_labels

+Set 2
+Plotting in python set 2(Subplots-Two or more plots in same figure) is about to come.

 # Note-
 If jupyter file(data visualization with python.ipynb) is not rendered, then visit-